rovanni/ClamAV-Management-Script-for-Linux/README.md

-# Script to scan for viruses on Linux
+# Script to check for viruses on Linux

+## 🚀 Getting Started

-This script uses Clamav to scan and remove viruses on Linux, compatible with Debian-based Linux distributions.
+This script uses Clamav to scan and remove viruses on Linux.

-LICENSE: GPLv3
+### 📋 Prerequisites
+Compatible with Debian-based Linux distribution.

+## 📄 License

+This project is under license (GNU General Public License v3.0) - see the file [LICENSE.md](https://github.com/rovanni/Script_antivirus_Linux/blob/main/LICENSE) for details.

 It works for the following options: